Understanding Technical Debt: Strategies for Effective Management

 Accidental

-In finance, gearing is the ratio of a company’s debt relative to its equity.
+In finance, gearing refers to the ratio of a company’s debt relative to its equity.
 Applied to tech debt, technical gearing is the ratio of the technical debt of a company to the benefits of the process.

 Low Technical Gearing